 What Is Kung Pao?

-The sauce is most commonly used in a stir-fry chicken dish, paired with peanuts, scallions, ginger & dried chilli.
+The sauce is most commonly used in a stir-fried chicken dish, paired with peanuts, scallions, ginger & dried chili.
 It’s notably spicy and dangerously addictive!

 For a brilliant traditional Kung Pao Chicken recipe, you can refer to Elaine’s China Sichuan Food blog.